Jorge Moreira

-Jorge Luis Moreira Ferreira (born 1 February 1990) is a Paraguayan footballer who plays as a right-back for Resistencia.
+Jorge Luis Moreira Ferreira (born 1 February 1990) is a Paraguayan footballer who plays as a right-back.

 Club career

 2 de Mayo

 Born in Villarrica, Moreira started his career with 2 de Mayo, as a midfielder.
 Promoted to the first team in June 2009, he made his first team – and Primera División – debut on 20 June, coming on as a late substitute for Domingo Martínez in a 2–1 away loss against Nacional.

 Moreira scored his first professional goal on 14 August 2009, netting the fourth in a 5–0 home routing of Tacuary.
 He finished his first senior season with two goals in 16 appearances.

 Libertad

 In December 2009, Moreira moved to Libertad ahead of the ensuing campaign.
 In 2011, after the injury of Carlos Bonet, he was converted into a right back by manager Gregorio Pérez, and started to feature regularly in that position onwards.

 Whilst at the club, Moreira won five league titles and scored six goals.